gapra-msft/xstorehackathon/README.md

 ## Rules

+* It can be a team or a individual event, *you choose*.
+* If you are doing your own challenge, add a README.
+* Visual Studio subscription give everyone an Azure subscription to play with.
+Use those credits for testing (my.visualstudio.com)
 * Fork this repo and develop at your comfort
-* Submit PR to the main branch of this repo
+* Submit PR to the main branch of this repo (IM to the meeting chat with your PR)
+* Name the project appropriately if picking from the above list of challenges
-* PR deadline 12/17
+* PR deadline February 6th 2021
 * We will provide PR feedback and assign points.
 Max points listed in table
-* Winner is the person with maximum point
+* One winner is the person with maximum point.
-* One random winner too
+* Another winner will be DevEx team voted best project.

 ## SDK location